 This section provides a concise resource for payer organizations wishing to think through the implications of a particular individual durable cell or gene therapy for their business(es) and the potential precision financing solutions, processes and capabilities they may need to put in place to prepare for patient access to these therapies.

 We have structured this resource around a set of key questions.
-A companion worksheet to assist you in understanding the implications for your organization and potential solutions is provided here:

 Use of the Paying for Cures Toolkit website and its planning tools is subject to our Terms and Conditions

-Expected financial impact
+Expected payer impact

 We advise each company to conduct its own more detailed operational analysis before making final decisions.

 What is the estimated patient volume your plan can expect ?